GuanghongXu/guanghongxu.github.io/_pages/about.md

 Welcome to my website!

-I am an enthusiastic development economist and a third year Ph.D. student at [the Department of Economics](https://economics.ucsc.edu/), [University of California, Santa Cruz(UCSC)](https://www.ucsc.edu/).
-I work in Development Economics and Applied Econometrics, with ongoing field experiments in Rwanda and Kenya.
+I am an enthusiastic development economist and a third year Ph.D. student at the [Department of Economics](https://economics.ucsc.edu/), [University of California, Santa Cruz(UCSC)](https://www.ucsc.edu/).
+I work in Development Economics and Applied Econometrics, with ongoing field projects in Rwanda and Kenya.
 ![tz2](/images/tz2.jpeg)